-Financial institution Contracts maturity Nominal contracts ('000 CAD) Hedge Value ('000 EUR) Weighted average hedging rate
+Financial institution Contracts Maturing by Quarter Hedge Value ('000 EUR) Weighted average hedging rate

-BANQUE PALATINE Q2 2024 4,200 2,732 1.537

-BANQUE PALATINE Q3 2024 4,200 2,726 1.541

-ALPHA GROUP Q4 2024 4,200 3,112 1.349
+ALPHA GROUP Q4 2024 3,112 1.349

-ALPHA GROUP Q1 2025 4,200 2,920 1.438
+Q1 2025 2,920 1.438

-16,800 11,490 1.466
+6,032 1.394

-Despite the distribution cut announced in November 2023, the REIT still holds foreign currency forward contracts with Banque Palatine and Alpha Group to secure a CAD\$1,400 monthly conversion at an average rate of 1.466 until March 2025.
-Management will carefully consider cash analysis and transactions arbitrages to unlock the potential profit under these contracts.
+Despite the distribution cut announced in November 2023, the REIT still holds six monthly foreign currency forward contracts with Alpha Group to secure a \$1,400 monthly conversion at an average rate of 1.3940 from October 2024 until March 2025.
+Management will carefully consider cash analysis and transactions arbitrages to unlock the potential profit under these contracts but exiting these contracts today would trigger a significant loss.